-When installing a child safety seat with combination lap and shoulder belts:
+When installing a child restraint with combination lap and shoulder belts:

 - Use the correct seatbelt buckle for that seating position. - Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
-Make sure the tongue is securely fastened in the buckle. - Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child restraint and the release button, to prevent accidental unbuckling.
+Make sure the tongue is securely fastened in the buckle.

-- Place the vehicle seat upon which the child restraint will be installed in the upright position. - Put the seatbelt in the automatic locking mode.
+- Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child restraint and the release button, to prevent accidental unbuckling. - Place the vehicle seat upon which the child restraint will be installed in the upright position. - For second-row seating positions, adjust the recliner slightly to improve child restraint fit.
+If needed, remove the head restraints. - For third-row seating positions, stow the head restraints to improve child restraint fit.
+See Head Restraints (page 121). - Put the seatbelt in the automatic locking mode.
 See Step 5.
 This vehicle does not require the use of a locking clip.